About this book

 A river of fire came out in front of him.

-v11 The *horn was saying how important he was.
+11 The horn was saying how important he was.
 So I was watching.
 While I watched, someone killed the fourth (4th) animal.
-They destroyed its body and they burned it with fire. v12 The other animals
+They destroyed its body and they burned it with fire.
+12 The other animals

 Then I saw someone who seemed like a man.
 He seemed like a son of man.
 He came with the clouds of heaven.